Ghost Asylum

-Ghost Asylum was an American paranormal television series that aired from September 7, 2014, to June 5, 2016, in the United States on Destination America.
-The series features a group of professional ghost hunters that try to "trap ghosts" in the country's most haunted abandoned asylums, sanitariums, and mental hospitals.
+Ghost Asylum is an American paranormal television series that aired from September 7, 2014, to June 5, 2016, on Destination America.
+The series features a group of ghost hunters that try to "trap ghosts" in abandoned asylums, sanitoriums, and mental hospitals claimed to be haunted.
 The show was renewed for a second season of 15 episodes, which premiered on April 5, 2015, and aired in two halves with the second half airing in late-2014.

 The series follows the paranormal team known as the "Tennessee Wraith Chasers"; the pilot of the series was originally named "Ghostland Tennessee" before it was renamed for the Destination America network.

 Premise

-The series features a group of fearless ghost hunters with their paranormal team called the Tennessee Wraith Chasers, who use various methods to try and create supernatural inventions during their investigations in America's most haunted locations, which just happen to be abandoned asylums.
-Their specialty is investigating the many decaying and derelict mental institutions littered across The United States.
+The series features a group of ghost hunters called the Tennessee Wraith Chasers, who use various methods they believe can "capture spirits" during their investigations of abandoned mental institutions, asylums and other locations claimed to be haunted.